valbuild/val/packages/lib/src/m2/expr/README.md

 #### Higher order functions

 Higher order functions must be prefixed with the `!` character.
 Arguments can be accessed using the `@` character.
-The `@` must be suffixed with indexes, eg `@[0,0]`, the first one corresponding to the stack depth and the second corresponds to index of the argument list.
+The `@` must be suffixed with indexes, e.g. `@[0,0]`, the first one corresponding to the stack depth and the second corresponds to index of the argument list.

 ```visp
 !(map foo @[0,0])